iAColabOficial/fair-flow-hub/README.md

-# Welcome to your Lovable project in VPS
+# Welcome to your Lovable project in VPS Hostinger

 ## Project info